-The Board has approved such Delegation of Authority Matrix in 2010.
-The Delegation of Authority, and specific updates approved thereafter, outlines authority limits delegated by the Board to the executive committees, management and employees in order to run the Company's affairs and operations within the United Arab Emirates and overseas locations.
-The existing Delegation of Authority Matrix is constantly under review and any update required to address changes in current economic environment within which the Company operates is incorporated.
+The Board has approved revised Delegation of Authority in 2020.
+The revised Delegation of Authority outlines authority limits delegated by the Board to the executive committees, management and employees in order to run the Company's affairs and operations within the United Arab Emirates and overseas locations.

-The Board has also delegated certain authority to its committees, being the Audit Committee, the Nomination and Remuneration Committee, the Strategy Committee and the Technical Committee, as defined within their Charters, update to which were approved in 2019.
+The Board has also delegated certain authority to its committees, being the Audit Committee, the Nomination and Remuneration Committee, the Strategy Committee and the Technical Committee, as defined within their Charters, and updates to which were approved in 2019.